Beaumont, Texas

-Beaumont is a coastal city in the U.S. state of Texas.
-It is the seat of government of Jefferson County, within the Beaumont–Port Arthur metropolitan statistical area, located in Southeast Texas on the Neches River about 85 mi east of Houston (city center to city center).
-With a population of 115,282 at the 2020 census, Beaumont is the largest incorporated municipality by population near the Louisiana border.
-Its metropolitan area was the 10th largest in Texas in 2019, and 132nd in the United States.
+Beaumont is a city in the U.S. state of Texas.
+It is the county seat of Jefferson County, within the Beaumont–Port Arthur metropolitan area, located in Southeast Texas on the Neches River about 85 mi east of Houston (city center to city center).
+With a population of 115,282 at the 2020 census, Its metropolitan area was the 10th largest in Texas in 2020, and 130th in the United States.

 The city of Beaumont was founded in 1838.
 The pioneer settlement had an economy based on the development of lumber, farming, and port industries.
 In 1892, Joseph Eloi Broussard opened the first commercially successful rice mill in Texas, stimulating development of rice farming in the area; he also started an irrigation company (since 1933, established as the Lower Neches Valley Authority) to support rice culture.
 Rice became an important commodity crop in Texas and is now cultivated in 23 counties.

 A big change occurred in 1901 with the Spindletop gusher, which demonstrated that a huge oil field lay underneath and adjacent to the city.
 With Spindletop, several energy companies developed in Beaumont, and some remain.
 The area rapidly developed as one of the country's major petrochemical refining areas.
 Along with Port Arthur and Orange, Beaumont forms the Golden Triangle, a major industrial area on the Texas Gulf Coast.

 Beaumont is home to Lamar University, a national Carnegie doctoral research university with over 14,000 students, including undergraduates and postgraduates.
 Over the years, several corporations have been based in this city, including Gulf States Utilities, which had its headquarters in Beaumont until its takeover by Entergy Corporation in 1994.
 GSU's Edison Plaza headquarters remains the tallest building in Beaumont.

+The ExxonMobil Beaumont Refinery and Petrochemical Complex is the largest private employer in the city and occupies more than 2,000 acres of the city and port.